Detail++: Training-Free Detail Enhancer for T2I Diffusion Models

 \textbf{SCB evaluation metrics.} We propose a novel style alignment evaluation methodology that employs object detection to segment composite images into subject and background components.
 Each segment is independently analyzed against its intended style description using CLIP score metrics.
 The final averaged score reflects the overall fidelity of the composite image to its intended style descriptors across all elements.
-As illustrated in Fig.~\ref{fig:pipeline_1}~\ref{fig:pipeline_2}, our method effectively evaluates style alignment across composite images.
-In Fig.~\ref{fig:pipeline_1}, the robot incorporates oil painting stylistic elements while the forest background exhibits traces of sketch characteristics, resulting in a lower CLIP score (0.2344) that indicates reduced alignment due to style contamination.
-In contrast, Fig.~\ref{fig:pipeline_2} demonstrates clearer stylistic delineation—a sketch-style robot (0.2818) against an oil painting forest background (0.2493)—yielding a higher average alignment score (0.2656).
+As illustrated in Fig.~\ref{app:fig_scb_pipeline}, our method effectively evaluates style alignment across composite images.
+For upper half of the fugure, the robot incorporates oil painting stylistic elements while the forest background exhibits traces of sketch characteristics, resulting in a lower CLIP score (0.2344) that indicates reduced alignment due to style contamination.
+In contrast, the lower half of the figure demonstrates clearer stylistic delineation—a sketch-style robot (0.2818) against an oil painting forest background (0.2493)—yielding a higher average alignment score (0.2656).
 This granular approach enables precise measurement of style fidelity across different image elements.
 Noticed that, why we use a cropping way instead of a segmentation way, is the Clip cannot accurately recognize the images with partial vacancy.